 Sometimes we get new information about the treatments being studied.
-If this happens, your research doctor will tell you and discuss whether you should continue in the trial.
-If the trial is stopped for any other reason, we will tell you and arrange your continuing care.
+If this happens, the research doctor will tell you and/or your relative/friend/patient and discuss whether they should continue in the trial.
+If the trial is stopped for any other reason, we will tell you and/or your relative/friend/patient and arrange their continuing care.

-What will happen if I do not want to carry on?
+What will happen if I do not want my relative/friend/patient to carry on?

-You can withdraw from the trial at any time without giving a reason.
-If you do decide to withdraw from the trial, the information collected until your withdrawal may still be used as part of the trial analysis.
+You can request that your relative/friend/patient is withdrawn from the trial at any time without giving a reason.
+If they are withdrawn, the information collected up until their withdrawal may still be used as part of the trial analysis.